 In order for the Migration Agency to be able to examine whether your parents are entitled to move to Sweden you, as the person living in Sweden, must:

 - be unmarried and under 18 years of age,

-- have arrived in Sweden without your parents or another guardian, or have been left on your own after your arrival in Sweden,
+- arrived in Sweden without your parents or another guardian, or if you have been left on your own after arriving in Sweden,

 Once you have received a decision on your residence permit – what is the next step?